zitadel/zitadel/docs/docs/legal/onboarding-support.md

 ## Proof of value

-Within a short time-frame we can show the value of using our Services and have the ability to establish proof of working setup for your most critical use cases.
+Within a short time-frame, f.e.
+3 weeks, we can show the value of using our Services and have the ability to establish proof of working setup for your most critical use cases.
 We may offer to support you during an initial period to evaluate next steps.
+Before the start of the period we may ask you to provide a description of your critical use cases and a high-level overview of your planned integration architecture.
-This period should be at most a few weeks where you will also commit to complete the proof of value.
+During this period you should make sure that you have the necessary resources on your side to complete the proof of value.

 ## Onboarding term

 With the onboarding support we provide the initial knowledge transfer to configure and operate ZITADEL.
 During the term you will get direct access to our engineering team via [Technical Account Management](./support-services.md#technical-account-manager).
+Duration is typically 3 months but this could vary depending on your requirements.

 We offer an onboarding term in combination with ZITADEL Enterprise subscriptions.
-Duration is typically 3 months but this could vary depending on your requirements.

 ### Topics covered